 APIs – the game-changer

 Application Programmer Interfaces (APIs) are the new game-changer; a technology that is fundamentally reshaping the dynamics of how software is created and brought to market.
-In simple terms, APIs are a set of protocols that enables systems and applications to communicate with each other in order to initiate specific tasks or processes.
+In simple terms, APIs are a set of protocols that enable systems and applications to communicate with each other in order to initiate specific tasks or processes.
 Thanks to APIs, diverse platforms are able to connect in a matter of seconds, and exchange data in a secure and controlled manner.

 Welcome to the API Economy